CephalofairGames/merc-packs-faq/index.md

 - [BoardGameGeek Gloomhaven Second Edition Forums](https://boardgamegeek.com/boardgame/390478/gloomhaven-second-edition/forums/0) - Another active forum.
 Spoiler tags are appreciated, but are completely unmoderated.
 - [Gloomhaven Town/Frosthaven Outpost Discord Server](http://discord.gg/hPrwrm2) - The Town/Outpost is an unofficial Discord Server for all Cephalofair games.
 The Outpost is very active, and a great place to get quick responses to questions for all Haven games.
 Spoilers are well-moderated in general channels, and there are special opt-in open spoiler channels for locked classes or for the whole campaign.
 - [Gloomhaven Second Edition Puzzle Book Hint Guide](https://cephalofairgames.github.io/Gloomhaven-2e-Puzzle-Book-Hint-Guide/) - An official hint and solution guide for the Town Records/Puzzle Book for Gloomhaven: Second Edition.
 - [Frosthaven FAQ](https://cephalofairgames.github.io/frosthaven-faq/) - The Frosthaven FAQ for that game.
-It's largely identical for mechanics.

 ![divider](/assets/images/divider.png)